Spellhold-Studios/.github/CONTRIBUTING.md

 ## :question: Asking Questions

 [GitHub Issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues) are not the appropriate place to ask questions about this project and should be reserved for filing bug or compatibility reports.
-If you want to ask a question, give a suggestion or comment on this project, please use [GitHub Discussions](https://docs.github.com/en/discussions/collaborating-with-your-community-using-discussions/participating-in-a-discussion) instead.
+If you want to ask a question, give a suggestion, or comment on this project, please use [GitHub Discussions](https://docs.github.com/en/discussions/collaborating-with-your-community-using-discussions/participating-in-a-discussion) instead.

 ## :inbox_tray: Opening Issues